stronnag/msp_set_rx/README.md

 set receiver_type = MSP
 ```

+Note: MSP RX assumes a AERT channel map.
+If you set a different map (perhaps because you think using `USE_MSP_RC_OVERRIDE` is a good idea), then you can send a different channel order; however MSP_RC will return AERT regardless of map.

 Update RX data at 5Hz or better.

 Consider also (post inav 2.1) custom firmware with `#define USE_MSP_RC_OVERRIDE` in `target/common.h` or `make TARGET=FOO OPTIONS=USE_MSP_RC_OVERRIDE=1 BUILD_SUFFIX=msp-override` and enabling the MSP RC override flight mode.
 It is also advisable to `make TARGET=FOO clean` when changing such defines.